svelte-add/svelte-add/CONTRIBUTING.md

 ### Let's go

+@svelte-add/testing-library

 -   clone the repo
 -   run `pnpm i` to install all dependencies
--   transpile typescript to javascript with `pnpm build:prod`
+-   transpile typescript to javascript with `pnpm build`
 -   execute whatever program you want.

-If you want to do multiple changes to the projects, consider replacing `pnpm build:prod` with `pnpm build:dev` to start the typescript transpiler in watch mode.
+If you want to do multiple changes to the projects, consider replacing `pnpm build` with `pnpm dev` to start the typescript transpiler in watch mode.

 ### Before you commit

 Make sure each of the programs below executes successfully.
 After that, please check if you need to create a [changeset](#changesets)

--   `pnpm eslint:check` (run `pnpm eslint:fix` to potentially fix, manual intervention usually necessary)
+-   `pnpm lint` (run `pnpm format` to fix formatting issues.
+Manual intervention is usually necessary for linting issues though)
--   `pnpm prettier:check` (run `pnpm prettier:fix` to fix)
+-   `pnpm check`
 -   `pnpm test`

 ### Changesets